napframework/nap-docs/app/manual/01_gettingstarted.md

 Save the file `File -> Save` and launch the app.
 You should see the same window popup as before without any notable changes.
 That's because we did not tell the app to render the cube.
 NAP created and validated the cube entity and resources but has no instructions to render it.
 We have to add some logic to the app that instructs the system to draw it.

 If at this point the application fails to initialize check the ouput of the log.
 You probably missed a step.
 If that's the case try to fix it by tracing the error message.
+You can look at the `rotatingtexcube` demo for additional guidance.

 ![](@ref content/gs_add_cube_to_scene.gif)